Why does teaching matter?

 - Mini-series blog posts: These mini-series run over two to three months, and invite conversations around current University initiatives or hot topics.
 Co-editors are invited to curate the mini-series and they are responsible for sourcing the content, soliciting contributors and choosing the topics for two Teaching Matters podcasts.
 A blog post is published every Wednesday during the mini-series, and the podcasts are released in the final month of the mini-series.

 - Spotlight on… series: This series focuses on documenting outcomes from long-term projects or initiatives, which are unfolding across the University, for example Spotlight on Joint Degrees, Spotlight on ELIR, and Spotlight on Learn Foundation.
 Posts related to these series are published ad hoc throughout the year.

 Teaching Matters is focusing on growing a student author base, and are keen to feature posts co/authored by students.
 There is blog writing and video support/training available for students interested in blogging for Teaching Matters.

 If you are interested in contributing, or have suggestions for possible mini-series or future themed topics, please do get in touch at email@example.com.

 Many thanks and happy reading!

-Dr Jenny Scoles (Teaching Matters Editor) and Sarah Thomas (Teaching Matters Communications Officer).
+Dr Jenny Scoles (Teaching Matters Editor), Josephine Foucher (Teaching Matters Deputy Editor and Student Engagement Officer), and Sarah Thomas (Teaching Matters Communications Officer).

 With thanks to Melanie Grandidge for her icon artwork design.